3 year old sleep schedule: bedtime and nap schedule

 How much should a 3 year old sleep?

-For 3 - 5 year olds, the recommends 10 - 13 hours of sleep in a 24-hour period.
-At Huckleberry, we typically recommend aiming for at least 11.5 hours of total sleep for your 3 year old, but encourage parents to also focus on other indicators (such as your child’s mood and whether they appear well rested) to determine if your child is getting enough sleep.
+The American Academy of Pediatrics (AAP) recommends 10 - 13 hours of sleep in a 24-hour period for 3 - 5 year olds [].
+We typically recommend aiming for at least 11.5 hours of total sleep at this age and encourage parents to also focus on other indicators (such as your child’s mood and energy levels) to determine if your child is getting enough sleep.
+Some kids have higher or lower sleep needs and that’s OK too.

 Here's a quick overview of what you may expect when it comes to 3 year olds and sleep.
 Note that these figures are averages and should be used as guidelines.